chaoss/grimoirelab-tutorial/python/elasticsearch.md

 The data produced by Perceval can be stored in persistent storage.
 For example, it can be uploaded to (and later retrieved from) a database.
 In this section we'll learn to do it with ElasticSearch.

+ElasticSearch provides a REST API, which we will use to upload data, and later retrieve it.
+It works by marshalling data as JSON documents, using HTTP for communication with the ElasticSearch server, You can find details about the API in the [ElasticSearch Reference manual](https://www.elastic.co/guide/en/elasticsearch/reference/current/).

+Therefore, data in ElasticSearch can be managed with simple tools, such as [curl](https://curl.haxx.se/), as we will show later on.
+But now, we will show how to use Python scripts instead.
+For this matter, we could just use the combination of some Python HTTP module (such as [urllib](https://docs.python.org/3/library/urllib.html) or [Requests](http://docs.python-requests.org/en/master/)), and the [json](https://docs.python.org/3/library/json.html)  module.
+But instead of that, we will move one abstraction layer up, and will use the [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/) module.
+It provides comfortable access to the primitives in the ElasticSearch REST API as convenient Python constructs.
+If you are interested, you could even more yet another layer up, and use the [elasticsearch-dsl](http://elasticsearch-dsl.readthedocs.io/en/latest/) module, which provides ORM-like constructs for accessing ElasticSearch from Python.
+But we're not covering it here.

 ```bash
 (perceval) $ pip install elasticsearch
 ```